Graph-Theory-Coding-Project/Graph-Theory-FP-24/README.md

 Two main reasons stand out:
 - The point of departure must also be the point of arrival.
 We need to return home after our incredible stay.
-- For the sake of optimisation, and to vary our holidays, we'll only take the air route between two airports once: an Eulerian circuit.
+- For the sake of optimisation, and to vary our holidays, we'll only take the air route between two airports once: a Eulerian circuit.

 ### Prim's Algorithm